Author of Beneath A Borrowed Sky – One woman’s search for the true meaning of home

 In this blog I will attempt to convey the joys and the trials and tribulations of being a global nomad, by writing short stories or more like snippets in time from my past, experiences I’ve had during my travels, stories about my international family and their colorful and interesting history.

-Security, dagga and camo – Zambia: Part 2
+Friendship and Trust – Part 2

-Zambia – Part 1 – Wellington
+Friendship and Trust – Part 1

 Keeping posted